-I also paint and sculpt and have been working to relate all of my disciplines into one large conversing body of work, please visit: www.isabelrucker.com.
+I also paint and sculpt and have been working to relate all of my disciplines, my artist website: www.isabelrucker.com.

 About the recycled metals: Whenever possible I use recycled precious metals that I purchase from a mill that specializes in this.
 I can also melt down and reuse unwanted jewelry.

 Custom Work and Repairs: I take in some custom jobs if it is within my skill and design style, you can contact me to ask.
 I will repair any jewelry that I have made, it is guaranteed for life.
-I no longer repair jewelry that I have not made.
+I do not repair jewelry that I have not made.

 My Artist Portfolio Website: www.isabelrucker.com